matteoferla/pyfurby/README.md

     furby = Furby()
     furby.say('I rather have my fur back on, you creep!')

-In fact, I am going to find someone who can sew to make him a lab coat so he can give instructions at open days.
+In fact, I am going to find someone who can sew to make it a lab coat so it can give instructions at open days.